Cole Porter: 1940s and postwar

 From this low spot, Porter made a conspicuous comeback in 1948 with Kiss Me, Kate.
 It was by far his most successful show, running for 1,077 performances in New York and 400 in London.
 The production won the Tony Award for Best Musical (the first Tony awarded in that category), and Porter won for best composer and lyricist.
 The score includes "Another Op'nin', Another Show", "Wunderbar", "So In Love", "We Open in Venice", "Tom, Dick or Harry", "I've Come to Wive It Wealthily in Padua", "Too Darn Hot", "Always True to You (in My Fashion)", and "Brush Up Your Shakespeare".

-Porter began the 1950s with Out of This World (1950), which had some good numbers but too much camp and vulgarity, and was not greatly successful.
+Porter began the 1950s with Out of This World (1950), which had some good numbers but too much camp and puerile humor, and was not greatly successful.
 His next show, Can-Can (1952), featuring "C'est Magnifique" and "It's All Right with Me", was another hit, running for 892 performances.
 The soundtrack from Can-Cans film adaptation won the 1960 Grammy Award for Best Sound Track Album.
 Porter's last original Broadway production, Silk Stockings (1955), featuring "All of You", was also successful, with a run of 477 performances.
 Porter wrote two more film scores and music for a television special before ending his Hollywood career.
 The film High Society (1956), starring Bing Crosby, Frank Sinatra and Grace Kelly, included Porter's last major hit song "True Love".
 It was adapted as a stage musical of the same name.
 Porter also wrote numbers for the film Les Girls (1957), which starred Gene Kelly.
 His final score was for the CBS television special Aladdin (1958).

 Last years

 Porter's mother died in 1952, and Linda died of emphysema in 1954.
 By 1958, Porter's injuries caused a series of ulcers on his right leg.
-After 34 operations, it had to be amputated and replaced with an artificial limb.
-His friend Noël Coward visited him in the hospital and wrote in his diary, "The lines of ceaseless pain have been wiped from his face...I am convinced that his whole life will cheer up and that his work will profit accordingly."
-In fact, Porter never wrote another song after the amputation and spent the remaining six years of his life in relative seclusion, seeing only intimate friends.
+After 34 operations, it was amputated and replaced with an artificial limb on April 3, 1958.
+His friend Noël Coward visited him in the hospital and wrote in his diary, "The lines of ceaseless pain have been wiped from his face ...
+I am convinced that his whole life will cheer up and that his work will profit accordingly."
+In fact, Porter never wrote another song after the amputation and spent the remaining six years of his life in relative seclusion, seeing few visitors.
 He continued to live in the Waldorf Towers in New York in his memorabilia-filled apartment.
 On weekends, he often visited his estate in the Berkshires, and he stayed in California during the summers.